Bdot42/mfakto/README.txt

   display (e.g. being connected through terminal services).
 So please try to run mfakto locally on the main X-display.
 If that fails as well, then the graphics driver may be too old.
 Check the clinfo (part of AMD APP SDK) output for your GPU.
-If drivers and AMD APP SDK are up to date, then maybe your AMD GPU is not the first GPU.
+If the drivers and AMD APP SDK are up to date, then maybe your AMD GPU is not the first GPU.
 Try the -d switch to specify a different device number.